Senths02/portfolio/src/content/watch-party-data.md

 ### Research outcomes

-After presenting the options I had explored to the team, we decided to test the experience without a waiting area in research.
+After presenting the two options to the team, we decided to test the option without a waiting area in research.
 <br>

->During moderated research, there were no red flags from removing the waiting area.
-And with some adjustments, the approach was used in the final pilot.
+>With some adjustments, the approach was used in the final pilot.

 </details>
 <br>